Work Visa

 Labor Laws, Workers Rights and Contract Types in Qatar

-Qatar's labor laws provide complete protections for workers.
+Qatar's labor laws provide comprehensive protections for workers.
 Thestandard workweekis 48 hours, with a maximum of 8 hours per day.Annual leaveis 21 days for employees with over one year of service, andsick leaveis up to 14 days paid with medical certification.

 Maternity leaveoffers 50 days with full pay, applicable in Doha and other cities.Workers in Al Khor and Al Wakrah can access free legal advice for labor disputes.
 Doha has the highest number of labor disputes due to its large workforce.
 Recent amendments in 2026 include enhanced protections for domestic workers, ensuring fair treatment and rights.